Nash equilibrium: Definitions

+Variants

+Pure/mixed equilibrium

+A game can have a pure-strategy or a mixed-strategy Nash equilibrium.
+In the latter, not every player always plays the same strategy.
+Instead, there is a probability distribution over different strategies.

-Strict/weak equilibrium
+Strict/non-strict equilibrium

 Suppose that in the Nash equilibrium, each player asks themselves: "Knowing the strategies of the other players, and treating the strategies of the other players as set in stone, would I suffer a loss by changing my strategy?"

 If every player's answer is "Yes", then the equilibrium is classified as a strict Nash equilibrium.

-If instead, for some player, there is exact equality between the strategy in Nash equilibrium and some other strategy that gives exactly the same payout (i.e. this player is indifferent between switching and not), then the equilibrium is classified as a weak Nash equilibrium.
+If instead, for some player, there is exact equality between the strategy in Nash equilibrium and some other strategy that gives exactly the same payout (i.e., the player is indifferent between switching and not), then the equilibrium is classified as a weak or non-strict Nash equilibrium.

-A game can have a pure-strategy or a mixed-strategy Nash equilibrium.
-(In the latter a pure strategy is chosen stochastically with a fixed probability).